The UF / IFAS blueberry variety is released

 The 'Sentinel' blueberry increases the yield of farmers in central and north Florida.
 It is a low-temperature Southern Highbush variety.
 UF / IFAS produces southern Highbush blueberries, which are synonymous with low cold and can be grown in the south, Muñoz said.

 It is a higher quality fruit than previous UF/IFAS cultivars.
-It also gives the grower fruit in the best window on the market, Muñoz said.
-The variety was also tested on multiple taste panels at UF, and 'Sentinel' was rated “high” for flavor, Munoz said.
+It also gives the producer fruit in the best market window, Muñoz said.
+The variety was also tested on multiple taste panels at UF, and they rated 'Sentinel' "high" for flavor, Muñoz said.

 "Some good things are still happening, including a new blueberry that farmers and consumers alike will enjoy," Muñoz said.